 Payments of the principal and interest on the trust preferred securities of the statutory trusts are conditionally guaranteed by us.
 The junior subordinated debentures are senior to our shares of common stock.
 As a result, we must make payments on the junior subordinated debentures before any dividends can be paid on our common stock and, in the event of our bankruptcy, dissolution or liquidation, the holders of the junior subordinated debentures must be satisfied before any distributions can be made on our common stock.
 We have the right to defer distributions on the junior subordinated debentures (and the related trust preferred securities) for up to five years, during which time no dividends may be paid on our common stock.
-In 2010, our total interest payments on these junior subordinated debentures approximated \$536,000.
+In 2011, our total interest payments on these junior subordinated debentures (and the related trust preferred securities) for up to five years, during which time no dividends may be paid on our common stock.
+In 2011, our total interest payments on these junior subordinated debentures approximated \$524,000.
 Based on current rates, our quarterly interest payment obligation on our junior subordinated debentures is approximately \$130,000.